decliffy/amazon-neptune-database/README.md

-# Setting up & using Amazon Neptune Grap Database
+# Setting up & using Amazon Neptune Graph Database
 Deep explorations of graphs with Amazon Neptune database.